emathian/NextFlowClassesINSA/ReadMe.md

 <span style='color:red'>**Question 8:**</span> How many reads have been mapped for the sample NA06984_T_RG1?

 <span style='color:#0000b3'>**Question Bonus:**</span>
-Do you have a better idea than creating a prameter targetting the index folder?
+Do you have a better idea than creating a parameter targetting the index folder?
 How can the output channel from the indexing process, can be used in order to run the quantification process **for each** sample?